farahelyamanyy/SocialMedia-Analytics-ETL-Airflow/README.md

-Social Media Analytics Pipeline
+# Social Media Analytics Pipeline

-This project demonstrates the development of a data pipeline for extracting and processing data from social media APIs.
+This project demonstrates the development of a **data pipeline** for extracting and processing data from social media APIs.
 The pipeline collects data (e.g., tweets, video metadata), processes it with Python, and stores it in a structured format for further analysis.

+---

-📌 Project Overview
+## 📌 Project Overview

 The project highlights key data engineering skills, including:

-API integration and authentication
+- API integration and authentication

-Data extraction, cleaning, and transformation using Python and Pandas
+- Data extraction, cleaning, and transformation using **Python and Pandas**

-Environment variable management for secure credential handling
+- Environment variable management for secure credential handling

-Workflow automation and orchestration (if using Apache Airflow)
+- Workflow automation and orchestration (using **Apache Airflow**)

-Performs various analyses on the loaded data
+- Performing various analyses on the loaded data

+---

-2. Prerequisites
+## 🖥️ Prerequisites

 Before running the pipeline, ensure you have the following installed on your machine:

-Docker Desktop: This is the recommended way to run Airflow on any operating system (including Windows) as it provides a consistent, isolated Linux environment.
+- **Docker Desktop**: Recommended way to run Airflow on any operating system (including Windows) as it provides a consistent, isolated Linux environment.

-Access to Twitter's v2 API and YouTube's Data API v3.
-You must obtain a Bearer Token for Twitter and an API Key for YouTube.
+- **Access to Twitter’s v2 API and YouTube’s Data API v3**:
+  - Obtain a **Bearer Token** for Twitter.
+  - Obtain an **API Key** for YouTube.

+---

-3. Project Setup
+## ⚙️ Project Setup
-Follow these steps to set up the project environment:

-Step 3.1: Project Structure
+### 📂 Step 3.1: Project Structure
-Organize your files with the following structure.
-Create the folders and files as shown:

 your_project/
-├── dags/
+├── dags/                           Contains Airflow DAG Python script.
 │ └── social_media_etl.py
-├── .env
-├── requirements.txt
-└── docker-compose.yaml
-dags/: This directory will contain your Airflow DAG Python script.

-.env: This file will store your API credentials.
+├── .env                            Stores API credentials.

-requirements.txt: This file lists all the necessary Python libraries.
+├── requirements.txt                Lists all necessary Python libraries.

-docker-compose.yaml: This file defines the Docker services for Airflow.
+└── docker-compose.yaml             Defines Docker services for Airflow.

+---

-Step 3.2: Configure Files
+### 📝 Step 3.2: Configure Files

+#### `social_media_etl.py`
-social_media_etl.py: Place your entire Python script for the Airflow DAG inside the dags folder.
+Place the entire Python script for the Airflow DAG inside the `dags/` folder.

+#### `.env`
-.env: Create this file in the project's root directory and add your API credentials.
+Create this file in the project’s root directory and add  your API credentials:

-Code snippet

-YOUTUBE_API_KEY="your_youtube_api_key_here"
-TWITTER_BEARER_TOKEN="your_twitter_bearer_token_here"
+### requirements.txt
-requirements.txt: Create this file in the project's root directory and add the required Python packages.
+Create this file in the project’s root directory and add the required Python packages:

-Plaintext

 pandas
 tweepy
 python-dotenv
 google-api-python-client
 apache-airflow

+### docker-compose.yaml
-docker-compose.yaml: Create this file in the project's root directory and copy the exact content below.
+Create this file in the project’s root directory and copy the content below.
 This configuration uses a SQLite backend for simplicity in a local development environment.

-YAML

 version: '3.8'
 services: